Location: Kirby-le-Soken, Essex

 Download: Yew Trees Easy Read Brochure

-Yew Trees is an Independent Hospital for women living with a learning disability
+Yew Trees is an Independent Hospital providing specialist complex care for women with learning disabilities

 Yew Trees is a large period art deco property set in its own grounds within a quiet village location, offering spacious accommodation.
 Yew Trees consists of two elements; a nine bed provision supporting women with learning disabilities and complex needs; and a self-contained bespoke apartment offering 24 hour care and support for one lady who requires more intensive support.

 Everyone has their own room, which they are encouraged to personalise and decorate to suit their taste.
 There is a choice of lounges and communal areas for people to use, as well as a private and spacious garden to the back of the house, which the ladies can use to relax or for activities.
 There is also an activity room where people can enjoy a range of indoor activities including music, arts and crafts, and relaxation sessions.
 Yew Trees has a dedicated Activity Coordinator who supports service users to have individual activity plans, which are created based on each person’s likes and hobbies.

 The people who come to Yew Trees are encourage and supported to access the local community.
 There are local village shops and amenities within walking distance.
 Yew Trees has its own transport, which people can use for activities and to access the local community, along with local public transport links.
 There is plenty of choice for outdoor leisure activities in the area, including a swimming pool, colleges and a gym.
 To see a map of the surrounding community facilities, please click here.